I am a Ph.D. Candidate in the Department of Computer Science and

 (won 2024 Nobel Prize in Chemistry) and aim to extend similar

 paradigms to crystalline systems.
-I hugely draw motivation from

-integrating scientific domain knowledge with state-of-the-art AI
+By integrating scientific domain knowledge with state-of-the-art

-models, I seek to enable automated materials discovery and
+AI models, I seek to enable automated materials discovery and

 accelerate innovation in materials design.

-SrTiO3, Cu4FeGe2S7).
+Cu4FeGe2S7).
+Successful

-accurate prediction of the full crystal structure and provide an
+prediction of the full crystal structure and provide an

 efficient solution to the CSP problem.
 I am inspired by